-If equipped, LDW is intended to help avoid unintentional lane departures at speeds of 56 km/h (35 mph) or greater.
+If equipped, LDW may help avoid unintentional lane departures at speeds of 56 km/h (35 mph) or greater.
 LDW uses a camera sensor to detect the lane markings.
-The LDW indicator, $\frac{1}{20}$, appears green if a lane marking is detected.
-If the vehicle departs the lane, the indicator will change to amber and flash.
-In addition, beeps will sound, or the driver seat will pulse.
+The LDW light, $\dot{\mathbb{Z}}$, is green if a lane marking is detected.
+If the vehicle departs the lane, the light will change to amber and flash.
+In addition, the driver seat will pulse or beeps will sound.

-See Lane Departure Warning (LDW) on page 9-51.
+See Lane Departure Warning (LDW) on page 9-53.